About UNDP in Namibia

 What are our results?

-Gender Equality & Women Empowerment Unit - The United Nations Development Programme (UNDP) Namibia Country Office is supporting the development of a Masters of Arts in Gender Studies to be offered by the University of Namibia starting the academic year 2014.
+Gender Equality & Women Empowerment Unit - The United Nations Development Programme (UNDP) Namibia Country Office is supporting the development of a Masters of Arts in Gender Studies now offered by the University of Namibia since the start of the academic year in 2014.

 Governance Unit - That UNDP Namibia supported the Office of the Prime Minister to introduce business process reengineering in the Namibia Public Service as the overarching vehicle for streamlining processes for efficient and effective public service delivery.